Charging deep cycle batteries correctly can improve and extend the life of your golf cart batteries.

 A little warning if you are finding that your golf cart batteries are not holding their charge as long or as well as they used to, it may be time to get new batteries - Ouch!
-They keep jumping in price and it will cost you a couple hundred dollars.
+They keep jumping in price and it will cost you several hundred dollars.

 8. When you are pulling the battery charger plug from your golf cart, be sure to pull on the actual plug, not the cord.

 If you repeatedly pull from the cord, which is what my wife does all the time, you can damage the wires inside the plug and pull them loose.
 If this happens your charge won't work.

 I have found that after a few years, my batteries take a longer time to charge and don't hold a charge as long as the new batteries.
 The older they get, the more frequently I check the water levels.